AdamClarkStandke/TinyMachineLearning/README.md

 This is the code that needs to be uploaded to Arduino Nano 33 BLE Sense (and Rev 2) after constructing the Test Bed System to get the motors rotating: [Spinny Motors](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/motor_control/motor_control.ino)

-**Advanced: Bluetooth® Low Energy Communication and Joystick Control**
+**Basic: Bluetooth® Low Energy Communication and Joystick Control**

 WARNING!!!
 THIS CODE CONTAINS BLUETOOTH COMMUNICATION AND MAY INTERFERE WITH OTHER BLUETOOTH APPLICAATIONS!!!
 WARNINIG!!!
 READ THE [MIT LICENSE](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/LICENSE) BEFORE USING!!!!